 Knocking down the teenager might have been an innocent mistake and his misshapen body bore no semblance to my mental image of Ae’s lover, but hearing Italian snapped a fuse and I leapt off the truck with a long PVC tube.
 The steroid muscle junkie lifted his fists.

 I lashed his wrists with the plastic pipe.

 His watch exploded into a shower of tiny gears.

 I kicked the inside of his knee and he genuflected in prayer to anguish.
 Dtum and I jumped onto the truck.
-She flipped him the finger and the pick-up truck lurched down Beach Road.
+She flipped the finger to the battered farang and the pick-up truck lurched down Beach Road.

 “You hit him like napalm.”
 Sam handed me a Singha beer.
 “Thanks for saving Dtum.”

 Ae was clouded with embarrassment.
 My outburst had cost her nah or face.
 My hands trembled with a fifteen year-old’s adrenaline.